braydenday/-Braydens-Workday-Scheduler/README.md

 ## Description

-I wanted a website for () this will be about what I learned!
+I wanted a website for scheduling a day planner, I learned how to apply Jquery in multiple ways, structure the DOM elements, adding more loops, and how to save to local storage!

 ## Table of Contents